BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 It's flat, impeccable, and, to use a word I once heard to describe the Midwest, "expansive".</p>

 <p>The card processing machines were broken.
-The gas station clerks were both friendly and apologetic, but didn't seem the least bit distressed.
+The gas station clerks were friendly and apologetic, but didn't seem the least bit worried.
 I got an iced coffee, made by adding ice to hot coffee, which, it turns out, was a dumb idea.
 The clerk made some special dispensation on my behalf.
 As I recall, she brewed a fresh batch of decaf.</p>